apiai.me Docs

 FieldTypeDescription

-imagefileInput image.
-Optional if the pipeline supports prompts.
-For node-based pipelines, use the exposed param name (e.g. image).
+image optionalfileInput image.
+Required only if the pipeline's first step requires one (check first_step_requires_image in GET /flows).
+For node-based pipelines, use the exposed param name.
 Repeat the field to send multiple images when the pipeline supports it.

 prompt optionalstringText prompt (for pipelines whose first step supports generation)